osuosl/timesync/source/api.rst

 returned.

-These objects will always be soft-deleted; that is, the object will still exist, but will not be returned to a normal GET request.
+These objects will always be soft-deleted; that is, the object will still exist, but will not be returned for a normal GET request.
 Requests for lists of objects (e.g. ``GET /projects``) will exclude the object from the results, and requests for single objects (e.g.  ``GET /times/:uuid``) will return a 404.
-The parameter ``?include_deleted`` circumvents this requirement and allows deleted objects to be returned in the returned set of objects.
+The parameter ``?include_deleted`` circumvents this requirement and allows deleted objects to be included in the returned set of objects.

-An object's deleted status is indicated by setting its ``deleted_at`` field to the datetime of deletion; if the value is null, the object is not deleted.
+An object's deleted status is indicated by setting its ``deleted_at`` field to the date of deletion; if the value is null, the object is not deleted.
 Only the most recent revision is set.
 In addition, activities and projects have their ``slugs`` removed in order to allow these slugs to be reused by future objects.